 The Alpaca baby clothes are very soft totally safe for kids but make sure to look out for 100% baby alpaca items.
 Arequipa is the ideal place to do your alpaca shopping so while at Arequipa make sure to grab some of them.
 Buying the adorable alpaca dolls for your friends and colleagues can also be a good idea.

 If you are wondering where to store all your goods, then it’s always a good idea to spend on backpacks.
 The markets in Peru have an extensive collection of backpacks, many of which are crafted out of traditional textiles.
 You can even find sturdy duffel bags in traditional patterns so pick up a few of them and your storage problem is all sorted.

 3. Textiles and Chullo Hats

-You won’t find any street in Peru that doesn’t have a souvenir shop selling colorful Peruvian textiles.
+You won’t find any souvenir shop in Peru that does not sell colorful Peruvian textile products.
 The bright and bold fabrics which are available for sale in the local marketplaces can be used to make tablecloths, bed sheets, pillow covers, table runners etc.